pearpenguin/pearpenguin.github.io/README.md

 See vagrant provision file for more details on Composer and PHP dependencies

 Symfony requires DB parameters to be entered.
-Point browser to `config.php`, but first modify the file to allow access from host IP
+Point browser to `config.php`, but first modify the file to allow access from host IP.
+Same applies for `app_dev.php` Git ignore `vendor` directory

 #### Wordpress
 Provisioner downloads, unzips, and sets up DB.
 Must manually browse to wp-admin/install.php to finish setup All DB params are "wordpress" as in `wp-setup-db.sql`

+#### Concrete5
+Browse to site to setup.
+Admin credentials: admin/concrete5

+#### Drupal
+Same deal with drupal

 ### Apache2
 See apache2 configuration in `etc/apache2/sites-available/all.conf`
-Access granted to `/vagrant`, all sites are enabled by default
+Access granted to `/vagrant`, all sites are enabled by default Each framework/CMS uses a different port, starting from 8001

 ### python
 #### pip on Ubuntu 12.04